HOTELS HOTEL TAVINOS Kyoto - Where Manga Meets Futuristic Tea Rooms

 The Third Act of a Trilogy

-Hotel Tavinos Kyoto is the third installment in what's becoming a small empire of manga-themed hotels.
+HOTEL TAVINOS Kyoto is the third installment in what's becoming a small empire of manga-themed hotels.
 The first opened in Tokyo's Hamamatsucho district, followed by another in Asakusa, each with its own artistic identity while maintaining the core comic book concept.

 The Kyoto location sits strategically between the city's main train station and its historic districts - close enough to the famous Kiyomizu-dera Temple and the entertainment districts of Gion and Kawaramachi to make it a practical base for exploration.